Heroin Detox in Florida

 Heroin Withdrawal Symptoms

-During a heroin detox, some withdrawal symptoms are a certainty, but the intensity and duration of symptoms will vary among clients.
+During heroin detox, some withdrawal symptoms are a certainty, but the intensity and duration of symptoms will vary among clients.
 However, these effects are the most common:

 - nausea and vomiting